Are Alabama Vital Records Open to the Public?

 Walk-in requests can be made by going to any county health department and submitting a completed application form and the full payment.
 The applicant must provide acceptable identification if the record is restricted (i.e., less than 125 years old).
 Most birth certificates can be issued while the applicant waits.

-Is a Birth Certificate Public Record in Alabama?
+Is a Birth Certificate a Public Record in Alabama?

 No, according to Alabama state laws, birth certificates are private information.
 This is because they are certified copies of the record and can be used for official purposes.
 Hence, the aforementioned eligibility requirements apply.

-In the event that an original birth certificate gets misplaced or destroyed, record holders can request a replacement birth certificate from Alabama vital record office.
+In the event that an original birth certificate gets misplaced or destroyed, record holders can request a replacement birth certificate from the Alabama Vital Record Office.

 Record seekers should note that there are identification requirements for obtaining a copy of an original birth certificate.
-The purpose of these identification requirements is to confirm the requester's identity and eligibility to obtain the requested certificate.
-The search fees for a birth certificate is $15.
-The fee covers one certified copy a birth certificate or a "Certificate of Failure to Find". record seekers are charged $6 per each additional copies requested.
+The purpose of these identification requirements is to confirm the requestor's identity and eligibility to obtain the requested certificate.
+The search fee for a birth certificate is $15.
+The fee covers one certified copy of a birth certificate or a "Certificate of Failure to Find". record seekers are charged $6 per each additional copy requested.

 Records seekers are advised to include as much information as possible when requesting birth certificates to aid in identifying the birth certificate.
 These particulars comprise, but are not restricted to, the registrant: